VRConservation/cmp5/1_intro.md

 :::{hint} FINDING HELP
 :class: dropdown
-The [Conservation Standards Resource Library](https://www.conservationstandards.org/resources) hosts a variety of resources, many of which have been reviewed and rated by a cross- institutional panel of Conservation Standards community members (CMP-CCNet Guidance Review Committee).
+The [Conservation Standards Resource Library](https://www.conservationstandards.org/resources) hosts a variety of resources, many of which have been reviewed and rated by a cross-institutional panel of Conservation Standards community members (CMP-CCNet Guidance Review Committee).
 New resources are regularly reviewed and added to the library.

 Facilitated and self-paced training [options](https://www.conservationstandards.org) are available from Conservation Standards members.
 These training courses have been vetted by the Guidance Review Committee.